A power of attorney is a legal document that lets one person (the attorney) make decisions on behalf of another person (the donor).

 - We'll put the account onto our Protected Services Scheme to protect you if a bill isn’t paid due to exceptional circumstances

-Send photocopies of the PoA or BF57 forms (never send us the original) to:
+Send photocopies of the PoA (never send us the original) or access codes to: